๐ฒ North Carolina Eviction Notice Laws

 Summons Served on Tenant

-The court issues a Summons that is served on the tenant by the Sheriff or certified mail.
+The court issues a Summons served on the tenant by the Sheriff or certified mail.
 The tenant must receive at least 5 days’ notice before the hearing date.
 Sheriff service fees are approximately $30.

 Small Claims Court Hearing (Magistrate)